In the 1970s, Gay Sex Was Rampant on NYC Piers and in Trucks! Here’s the Story!

 New York’s West Village piers are glossy, lovely and family-friendly these days, but in the 1970s, when libido ruled the Village, NYC piers were the site of some astounding hookups — and some fascinating art works, too.

-The one-time mixed messages on the Hudson are the subject of a new book (part history, part memoir) called Pier Groups: Art and Sex Along the New York Waterfront by Jonathan Weinberg.
+The one-time mixed messages on the Hudson are the subject of the book (part history, part memoir) called Pier Groups: Art and Sex Along the New York Waterfront by Jonathan Weinberg.

 Weinberg teaches at the Yale School of Art and the Rhode Island School of Design, and he’s also the author of Male Desire: The Homoerotic in American Art.

 I had a lively talk with him about the lost art of love on the docks.

 MICHAEL MUSTO: Hello, Jonathan.
 When did the piers become so gay?

 JONATHAN WEINBERG: It was in full swing by 1975, though the waterfront as the site of queerness and cruising goes back to the 19th century.
 Even in the first few pages of Moby Dick, there are men lolling about on the waterfront.
 It seems to imply a site where anything goes, on the edges of the city.

 The waterfront was talked about as if it were its own world — a place where a lot of nefarious activities might happen and a certain kind of freedom.
 There was the literal use of these abandoned buildings — the warehouses were empty.